NYUCCL/psiTurk/doc/index.md

 ## Open source, community-built, widely used

-psiturk accomplishes these goals within a community-oriented development approach.
-The software is released under the [MIT License](https://github.com/NYUCCL/psiTurk/blob/master/LICENSE).
-Version 1.0 was launched in November 2013 and since then **psiturk** has maintained a diverse, supportive, and engaged open-source development community that includes over 40 contributors on github and over 1800 commits.
-We have an active and supportive mailing list and try to promptly give feedback and incorporate pull requests from contributors from all over the world with many different skill levels.
+psiturk is released under the [MIT License](https://github.com/NYUCCL/psiTurk/blob/master/LICENSE).
+Version 1.0 was launched in November 2013 and since then psiturk has maintained a diverse and supportive,community that includes over 40 contributors providing 1800 commits.
+We have an active mailing list and try to promptly give feedback to people from all over the world with many different skill levels.

-**psiturk** is used in research from cognitive science, psychology, neuroscience, bioinformatics, marketing, computer security, user interface testing, computer science, machine learning in both academic and industry.
-We don't want to brag but it is used at some fancy places.

-Odds are pretty good that if you are thinking "should I start from scratch with Flask or node.js to implement my Mechanical Turk experiment" the answer is no, use **psiturk** and save yourself a lot of time.